hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 question: is it possible to mock up a "near enough is good enough" functional analogue of consciousness for a creature which does not possess it?
-This is, of course, the "old" problem of AI: get the computer to succeed at conscious experience simulator.
+This is, of course, the "old" problem of AI: get a computer to succeed at the conscious experience simulator.
 <!-- Naturally, such a creature would need to have enough cognitive
 machinery to *simulate* consciousness, and one might ask how this could be possible if it was not self-aware to begin with. -->